Tenacom/ReSharper.ExportAnnotations/README.md

   <StripJetBrainsAnnotations Condition="'$(Configuration)' != 'Release'">false</StripJetBrainsAnnotations>
 </PropertyGroup>
 ```
-Be aware that this way your assembly is still referencing `JetBrains.Annotations.dll`.
+Be aware that this way your debug mode assembly will still reference `JetBrains.Annotations.dll`.

 ### Supported project types